rydmike/flex_color_scheme/README.md

   ),
 ```

-These are the four resulting different themes with their light and dark modes, that we can select and
+These are the four resulting themes with their light and dark modes, that we can select and
 use in this example.

 **Hippie blue** scheme in light and dark mode.